AmitKumarDas/fun-with-programming/thoughts/rust-101.md

 - When program leaves a block in which variable is declared, that variable will be dropped, dropping its value with it

 ### Vec
-- Vector is dynamic in size, allows pushing values to it at runtime
+- Vector is dynamic (in size), allows pushing values to it at runtime
 - Vector of string objects is interesting; do you notice the nested heap management

 ### String